CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

 * Direct Illumination by sampling a light source at random
 * Attempted Subsurface Scattering
 * Work Efficient stream compaction with shared memory to remove dead rays quickly
-* Effects like color bleeding and caustics can be observed
+* Effects like color bleeding, caustics, soft shadow can be observed

 ### Implementation Details